 - Don’t ever post at the weekend before 8am or after 8pm

-- Weekdays between 1-4pm are a great time to post (if ever you needed proof that no one actually works in an office after lunch!) but the most active times for me are evening at 9pm
+- Weekdays between 1-4pm are a great time to post (if ever you needed proof that no one actually works in an office after lunch!) but the most active times for me are starting at 8pm but getting even busier at 9pm

 - Don’t ever post between 11pm and 7am

-- If you post at the weekend, between 1-4pm is the best time
+- If you post at the weekend, from 1pm is good but again, evening at 9pm is best

 - Tuesday – Thursdays are considered very good days for posting